How Weleda is changing the world

 Stefan Siemer: Customers are becoming increasingly aware of how their own consumption impacts the planet and society.
 People are quite rightly asking brands and companies to care.
 So that is an important part of the product promise and the brand promise.
-This trend can help make the world a better place.
-As the industry leader in certified natural cosmetics and anthroposophic medicines, we are happy to take up these impulses in order to increase our efforts.
+As the industry leader in certified natural and organic cosmetics and anthroposophic medicines, we are happy to take up these impulses in order to increase our efforts.
 And because the pharmaceutical industry is not yet as far advanced in this area as the beauty industry, we also want to be a pioneer in sustainability in our pharmaceutical business.

 Will Weleda products carry a B Corp label?

-Stefan Siemer: It’s an encouraging development when more conventional companies are just starting the process and are not yet perfect, that’s still an encouraging development!
+Stefan Siemer: It’s an encouraging development when more conventional companies decide to start start the process, even if they aren’t perfect yet.
 If we truly want to improve the world, we need change across the board, not just among the trailblazers.
 We need the cooperation of the large corporations as well.
 The B Corp label is by no means mere ornamentation.
-The requirements are very transparent and comprehensible.
-Any company that is interested is able to consult not only the criteria but also the assessment reports.
+The requirements are demanding, highly transparent and easy to comprehend.
+Any company that is interested can consult not only the criteria but also the assessment reports.
 The harder question for companies is: Can they maintain their B Corp status after the recertification assessment in three years?
 If they don’t take it seriously enough, they will lose it then at the latest.
 The auditing process itself continues to evolve and become even tougher, so that bad actors should have no chance of passing in the future.

 What sustainability means to us

 Sustainability is part of our identity.
 Our pharmaceuticals and natural skin care are not only good for you.
-We are striving to make our business even more future-proof and sustainable and care for the climate.
+We are striving to make our business even more future-proof and sustainable and care for biodiversity and healthy soils.